ankit-verma2000/Portfolio-Repo/Airlines analysis/README.md

 * More than 100 seats
 * Highest seating capacity
 * Occupancy performance

+> The basic analysis of data provides insights into the number of planes with more than 100 seats, how the number of tickets booked, and the total amount earned changed over time, as well as the average fare for each aircraft with different conditions.
+These findings will be helpful in developing strategies to optimize occupancy rates and pricing for each aircraft.
+> Table 1 shows the aircraft with more than 100 seats and the actual count of seats.

 | Aircraft Code | Number of Seats |
 | ------------- | --------------- |